onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-01-10-2025.md

 * <ins>Cryptography</ins>
   - PoP
-    - Publish Ledger PR for their review
+    - Port the latest updates from Ledger
+    - Prepare and submit a PR to Ledger
   - Passkeys
-    -
+    - Review Access API/FVM design proposal and decide on next steps
+    - Document selected the design into a FLIP

 **On Hold**